Operation Military Christmas

 Share and Sign Up

-Please e-mail us the hero's name, picture, and service information by December 23 to email@example.com.
-The virtual parade will then be published in an online musical video virtual parade and you will be notified of its publication by e-mail.
-Thank you so much for the opportunity to honor heros!
+To be included in our next Virtual Parade of Heroes, please e-mail us the hero’s name, picture, and service information by January 1, 2022 to email@example.com.
+The virtual parade will then be published in early 2022 in an online musical video virtual parade and you will be notified of its publication by e-mail.

 How to Send a Care Package